YangZhao16/yangzhao16.github.io/_pages/about.md

 </p>

 <p align="justify">
-I will be joining the Department of Civil Engineering at the University in the Spring of 2026, and I am actively seeking Ph.D. students and postdoctoral scholars.
+I will be joining the Department of Civil Engineering at the University of Hong Kong in the Spring of 2026, and I am actively seeking Ph.D. students and postdoctoral scholars.
 Interested candidates can send email to me to discuss about these opportunities.
 </p>